life4/textdistance/README.md

 ```

-Any other algorithms have same interfaces.
+Any other algorithms have same interface.